tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_trial_first %}

-This model is a derived fact table that is built using the `fct_trial` model, which contains all trials that start from the subscription portal.
+This model is a derived fact table that is built using the `fct_trial` model, which contains all trial orders that start from the subscription portal.
 This model additionally deduplicates by taking the first row that was created for customers, namespaces and users based on the `order_updated_at` column.

-The grain of this model is `order per namespace`.
+The grain of this model is `trial order per namespace`.

-This model identifies if a trial has been converted or not.
+This model identifies if a trial order has been converted or not.
 We exclude ci_minutes/compute_minutes orders from this model.

 Finally, only valid subscriptions that are not refunded are identified by filtering out subscriptions that have (mrr <= 0 and tcv <=0).
 The subscriptions that are cancelled instantly or fully refunded after a certain period are excluded.